taw00/dashcore-rpm/README.md

 ---

-This github repository is used to develop and maintain Dash natively built and packaged for Fedora, CentOS, and Red Hat Enterprise Linux.
+This github repository is used to develop and maintain Dash natively built and packaged for Fedora Linux.

 The source packages are housed directly within this repository.
 For more about the source packages and build instructions, please visit this link: